 Autistic Eye Art currently offers matted, framed prints, cards, bookmarks, unique gourd creations, garden signs, and mugs.
+James’ style shifts from soothing photographic landscapes to exact, and often jagged, digital renderings of his surroundings.
 Autistic Eye Art is on an ever ongoing quest to create new products and make improvements, so products can change as the business grows and matures.
-The artwork featured is James' original drawings, paintings, and photography.
-Autistic Eye Art also has a blog with Articles from James' perspective.
+The artwork featured is James’ original drawings, paintings, and photography.
+Autistic Eye Art also has a blog with Articles from James’ perspective.

 James receives guidance and advice from family, but designs, assembles, and creates everything for Autistic Eye Art himself.
 From winter’s footprints, to the footprints in the sandy beaches of Indiana’s shoreline, we invite you to revisit the world through an autistic eye…

 Check out the brand new short video about James and Autistic Eye Art at https://youtu.be/E3vy1Qje4mE